Search for something...

 What is an escrow account?

-An escrow account is an account that receives a portion of your monthly mortgage payment that covers the yearly cost of:
+An escrow account is an account that receives a portion of your monthly mortgage payment that covers the yearly costs of:

 • Taxes